 Ningaloo Reef is the largest fringing coral reef on the west coast of any continent in the world, extending over 300 km.
 The reef is home to a range of marine life with the shallow lagoons and deeper offshore waters creating a diverse array of habitats.

-To increase the ecological understanding of the Ningaloo Coast World Heritage Area’s deep and shallow reefs and the reef’s shark and turtle populations, BHP and CSIRO have formed a strategic marine research partnership, Ningaloo Outlook.
-This Industry-Science Research Partnership is investing $5.4 million over five years to gather new knowledge on the reef and its important ecological values.
+To increase the ecological understanding of the Ningaloo Coast World Heritage Area’s deep and shallow reefs and the reef’s shark and turtle populations, CSIRO and BHP formed a strategic marine research partnership, Ningaloo Outlook.

 The Woodside-CSIRO Ningaloo Outlook (Phase 2) marine research partnership is investing AUD$7.0 million over five years into further developing new knowledge about the Ningaloo Coast World Heritage Area.
 This project is an extension to the Ningaloo Outlook project (BHP – CSIRO), which ran for five years, between 2015 – 2020 and invested AUD$5.4 million.

 - Ecological assessments on the status of the ecological values

 - New knowledge and better understanding of the ecology of Ningaloo reef to inform conservation and management

 - Community engagement to build capacity and understanding within the local community of Exmouth

 - Training opportunities for the next generation of scientists to become world-class researchers

 - Create science knowledge transfer opportunities and meet with the people who are responsible for managing the Ningaloo Marine Park and World Heritage Area